Book cover titled "Foundations in Manual Therapy: Voice and Swallowing Disorders" by Walt Fritz, PT.

 Registration Fees, Details, and Cancellation Policy

 Registration Fee (includes access to the required prerequisite 2-hour online course, a PDF of the course Hands-On Manual, and post-seminar Facebook group membership.
-Housed in that Facebook group are videos of labs from the past 3+ years of in-person classes, dozens of full-text research papers pertaining to this work, and a support mechanism through interaction with peers.)
+Housed in that Facebook group are videos of labs from the past 3+ years of in-person classes, dozens of full-text research papers about this work, and a support mechanism through interaction with peers.)

-$550 up to three weeks before the class.
+$600 up to three weeks before the class.

 $650 during the final three weeks before each class.